redhat-performance/quads/docs/quads-host-metadata-search.md

   * This assumes all of your hosts are in `cloud01` and powered on and accessible
   * This assumes you have `lshw` installed as well on every remote host

-First, gather all of the JSON metadata from the hosts:
+First, gather all of the JSON metadata from your remote QUADS-managed host(s):
 ```
 python3 /usr/lib/python3.12/site-packages/quads/tools/lshw.py
 ```